IVRPowers/blog/content/post/news/2019-02-rtc-upcoming-4.md

 # Innovate.
 Rebuild your customer interactions...
 ---

-Follow our [socials](https://www.ivrpowers.com/about-us/) and [blog](http://blog.ivrpowers.com/); be ready to discover our major release update about Video Real-Time Communications.
+Follow our [socials](https://www.ivrpowers.com/about-us/) and [blog](http://blog.ivrpowers.com/); be ready to discover our major release update about **Video Real-Time Communications**.
 We will pleased to show you soon our 4th generation of our Video Gateway platforms.

 Keep posted on **February 2019**!